-Sometimes Chinese sellers place huge fake orders to temporarily block a seller's stock.
-The sellers then place an offer themselves and in this way they reach the buybox.
+Sometimes Chinese sellers place huge fake orders to block a seller's stock temporarily.
+The sellers then place an offer themselves, and in this way, they reach the buybox.

-In the example above, an FBM item costing around 20 EUR was placed in the shopping cart many hundreds of times and the order was then cancelled.
+In the example above, an FBM item costing around 20 EUR was placed in the shopping cart many hundreds of times, and the order was then canceled.
 A short time later, various Chinese sellers were found on this listing.

 Another criminal method is to generate artificially negative ratings for a product.
-This often works like this: A seller attaches himself to an existing listing with a - preferably higher price - whose rating is to be "weakened".
-Now he hires buyers who purchase the product specifically from him, so that the revenue from the purchase benefits him and no one else.
+This often works like this: A seller attaches himself to an existing listing with a preferably higher price rating to be "weakened."
+Now he hires buyers who purchase the product specifically from him so that the revenue from the purchase benefits him and no one else.
 The product is usually not shipped.
-The buyers, however, are refunded the money behind the scenes and also receive the task to leave negative ratings.
+However, the buyers are refunded the money behind the scenes and receive the task to leave negative ratings.
 These can be reviews but also simple star ratings.
-The latter are even more difficult for the brand owner to question.
-Negative fake reviews on the other hand can often be recognized as such.
+The latter is even more difficult for the brand owner to question.
+On the other hand, negative fake reviews can often be recognized as such.

 The following table shows how many 1-star ratings are necessary to push a listing from 4.4 to 3.5.
-Especially for products with less than about 100 ratings comparatively few negative ratings are sufficient.
+Especially for products with less than 100 ratings, comparatively few negative ratings are sufficient.

 Reading example: If a listing has 40 ratings with an average of 4.4, only 15 1-star ratings are needed to lower the average to 3.5.

-The consequences are obvious: the product is bought less frequently, thus decreasing its visibility, making it even less likely to be bought, and the downward spiral takes its course.
-Products can thus be "shot down" in a targeted manner.
+The consequences are obvious: the product is bought less frequently, thus decreasing its visibility, making it even less likely to be purchased, and the downward spiral takes its course.
+Products can therefore be "shot down" in a targeted manner.

-A seller once reported about this case: a several years old negative evaluation of a product suddenly received many "helpful" or "useful" votes "overnight".
-As a result, this rating suddenly appeared among the top reviews, which are displayed at the end of the listing and are often read first by potential buyers.
+A seller once reported about this case: a several years old negative evaluation of a product suddenly received many "helpful" or "useful" votes "overnight."
+As a result, this rating suddenly appeared among the top reviews, displayed at the end of the listing and often read first by potential buyers.

-The following example shows a review that has obviously been translated into English from another language.
-It is unlikely to be helpful for most customers, but nevertheless it received nine votes in a short time.
+The following example shows a review that has been translated into English from another language.
+It is unlikely to be helpful for most customers, it received nine votes in a short time.

 There are several other methods.
 And not all Chinese sellers are cheaters.
-There are German sellers who deliberately violate the guidelines as well.
+Some German sellers deliberately violate the guidelines as well.
 One thing remains to be noted: None of this is sustainable.
-Products that so obviously violate Amazon's guidelines are usually deleted by Amazon.
-However, this can take a while and a few weeks are often enough for the sellers to make the campaign profitable.
-Even if the sellers are fully terminated, they often have additional accounts and the "game" starts all over again.
+Amazon usually deletes products that so obviously violate Amazon's policies.
+However, this can take a while, and a few weeks are often enough for the sellers to make the campaign profitable.
+Even if the sellers are fully terminated, they usually have additional accounts, and the "game" starts all over again.

 Do you know any other tricks?
-Send us a mail to email@example.com.
-Confidentiality is of course guaranteed.
+Send us a mail at email@example.com.
+Confidentiality is, of course guaranteed.